tahmid-tf/sokiro-assignment/README.md

 <hr>

 >Web routes can be found from routes->web.php <br>
->API routes can be found from routes->api.php
+>API routes can be found from routes->api.php <br>
+>The SQL is file is provided, it is named as "sokiro.sql"

 <hr>